nkolot/nkolot.github.io/_pages/about.md

 Currently I am a Research Intern at [Facebook Reality Labs](https://tech.fb.com/ar-vr/) working with [Minh Vo](https://minhpvo.github.io/).

 I am originally from Greece, where I spent most of 2020 and 2021 because of the pandemic.
 My name in Greek is Νίκος Κολοτούρος.

+My younger brother [Giannis](https://github.com/ioankolot) is also a PhD student in Quantum Computing at the University of Edinburgh.